BASIC TERMS AND CONDITIONS

 6.4.
 Session notes or personal details of the Patient are kept in electronic form and paper form.
 Any paper notes are kept in a secure, robust, locked filing cabinet and stored within a secure building.
 All digital information is stored on a domestic computer, which is password protected and stored within a secure building.

 6.5.
-The Patient’s information is kept for the time necessary to provide therapy or supervision, beyond this the Psychologist holds the Patient’s details for a period of time following the end of therapy to comply with any obligations that are placed upon the Psychologist by his/her insurers and his/her accrediting bodies.
+The Patient’s information is kept for a period of seven years following the end of therapy to comply with any obligations that are placed upon the Psychologist by his/her insurers and his/her accrediting bodies.

 7. PATIENT’S RIGHTS

 7.1.
-The Patient has rights related to the information the Psychologist holds to verify the accuracy.
+The Patient has the right to access the clinical notes.
 Beyond the clinical notes, any details held about the Patient are for the Psychologist’s own use and not shared.

 7.2.
-The Patient has the right to request a copy of any information that the Psychologist holds about her/him.
-If the Patient would like a copy of some or all of his/hers personal information, then the Patient must email or write to the Psychologist via the contact details stated on the contact form on this website or directly at firstname.lastname@example.org.
+The Patient has the right to request a copy of the clinical notes that the Psychologist holds about her/him.
+If the Patient would like a copy of some or all of his/hers clinical notes, then the Patient must email or write to the Psychologist via the contact details stated on the contact form on Psychology Clinic London’s website or directly at firstname.lastname@example.org.
 Information will be provided to the Patient within 30 days.

 8.2.
 The Patient is not tied into any long-term commitment and s/he may end sessions by giving seven-days’ notice in writing although a number of ending sessions depending on the length of treatment is recommended.